4 Strategies to Help Lower-Tier Partners in your Distribution Channel Look Like Rock Stars

 - Are we a company you would consider referring to other partners?

 - Do you believe our sales and marketing programs are enticing or contribute to your bottom-line?

 2.)
 Utilize PRM system software effectively

-A robust, responsive and easy-to-use PRM cloud-based platform is crucial for developing effective channel partnerships.
+A robust, responsive and easy-to-use PRM platform is crucial for developing effective channel partnerships.

 However, a simple onboarding process, transmitting POS data, keeping track of special pricing requests, auditing/managing claims or providing lead opportunities aren’t the only things PRM platforms should be used for.

-In order to cultivate a truly effective channel partnership, a PRM platform should act as a safe haven of useful, dynamic content; for example, marketing materials, info on product updates and launches, newsletters, industry news, press releases, sales and marketing program updates, FAQs, deal-closing playbooks, ‘how to’ and best practices guides, case studies, videos, infographics, etc., should all be ingrained into your cloud-based partner ecosystem to help enable partners, and become effective, prepared and high-performing channel companies.
+In order to cultivate a truly effective channel partnership, a PRM platform should act as a safe haven of useful, dynamic content; for example, marketing materials, info on product updates and launches, newsletters, industry news, press releases, sales and marketing program updates, FAQs, deal-closing playbooks, ‘how to’ and best practices guides, case studies, videos, infographics, etc., should all be ingrained into your partner portal ecosystem to help enable all partners, especially lower-tier partner, become effective, prepared and high-performing channel companies.

 3.)
 Realize the things that drive them